jrh3k5/mafia-dapp/README.md

 WALLET_KEY=<your dev wallet's private key>
 ```

-Then execute in one terminal:
+Then un-comment the commented-out block in `hardhat.config.js` (as it, otherwise, interferes with running tests).
+After that, execute the following in one terminal:

 ```
 npx hardhat node